moccalotto/kaos/_rulebook/main.md

 **Attack Rolls**: To attack someone, you first make a skill test to see if strike the target.
-Use the applicable skill: Melee Combat or Ranged Combat for physical attack, or Witchcraft or Thaumaturgy for magical attacks.
+Use the applicable skill: Melee Combat or Ranged Combat for physical attack, and Witchcraft or Thaumaturgy for magical attacks.

 **Defense Rolls**: Having been struck, you make a defense roll against your Defense Score.
 If you are using armor, your DS is equal to the DS of the armor.